Street Food in Sri Lanka That You Must Try

 This is something Zinara is proud to be Sri Lankan for.
 No, she isn’t even kidding.
 If you see piles and piles of oranges lining the streets, those, sugar plums, are king coconuts.
 The coconut water is super healthy, delicious and refreshing in tropical weather.
 Prices are around Rs.40 but recently Zin drinked one for Rs.70.

 Now, that’s ten in number but Sri Lanka has its own pancakes, lawariya and pol roti to find on the streets.
 Have you tried them all?
 Or none at all?
 Maybe one, two?
 Maybe something that’s not in the list?
-Tell us your favorite Lankan street eats!
+What are your favourite street food in Sri Lanka?

 Like it?
 Pin It!